x-atlas-consortia/data-sankey/README.md

 ```

 #### Via the `setOptions` method
-`setOptions` only becomes available when `useShadow` is set to true.
+`setOptions` only becomes available when `useShadow` is set to `true`.
 Must pass the `styleSheetPath` for css to be applied to the shadow DOM.

 ```
 const ops = {